Heavybullets8/heavy_script/README.md

 > `-i` is set to ignore __nextcloud__ and __sonarr__.
 These applications will be skipped if they have an update.

 > `-t` I set it to 600 seconds, this means the script will wait 600 seconds for the application to become ACTIVE before timing out and rolling back to the previous version since `-r` is used.

+> `--ignore-img` Will not update the application if it is only a container image update

 > `-r` Will rollback applications if they fail to deploy within the timeout, after updating.